NLIreland/puppet-fcrepo/README.md

 1. Clone this project, change to the `puppet-fcrepo` directory.

-2. Copy the binary distribution files you downloaded (see [Prerequisites](#prerequisites), above) into the module's `files/` directory:
+2. Copy the Tomcat binary distribution file you downloaded (see [Prerequisites](#prerequisites), above) into the module's `files/` directory:

 ```